thunlp/OpenQA/README.md

 # Open-QA

-The source codes for paper "Denoising Distantly Supervised Open-Domain Question Answering".
+The source codes for paper "Denoising Distantly Supervised Open-Domain Question Answering", which is modified based on the code(https://github.com/facebookresearch/DrQA) of paper " Reading Wikipedia to Answer Open-Domain Questions."

 Evaluation Results